nesscs/NessVMS_OS/README.md

 # Warning
 This will create a bootable linux usb install disk that will wipe any computer that boots it automatically, don't leave it in a machine you don't want to wipe.

+# Linux Basics
+Whenever you see ```~``` this means your "Home" directory

-## Download Cubic Tool to create the ISO
+## Download Cubic Tool and Git to create the ISO
 Download some tools to get your environment ready
 ```
 sudo apt-add-repository ppa:cubic-wizard/release
 sudo apt update
-sudo apt install cubic
+sudo apt install cubic git
 ```

-## Download Git
-We need Git to download some of the working files
+## Make sure your local OS is up to date
 ```
-sudo apt install git
+sudo apt upgrade -y
 ```

 ## Download Ubuntu